 Use Your Horn When Needed.
 Your horn can let others know you're there.
 It can help to avoid a crash.
-Use your horn when needed.
 However, it can startle others and could be dangerous when used unnecessarily.

 2.6 - Controlling Speed

 Driving too fast is a major cause of fatal crashes.
 You must adjust your speed depending on driving conditions.
 These include traction, curves, visibility, traffic and hills.